ESPLOST – Education Special Purpose Local Option Sales Tax

 ESPLOST stands for Education Special Purpose Local Option Sales Tax.
 It is a one-cent sales tax on retail goods that must be approved by voters in a referendum.
 Revenues from the tax must be used for specific capital improvement projects at local schools.

-The ESPLOST on the March 2024 ballot is a continuation - meaning NOT an increase - of the current ESPLOST that will include all the projects that are included on this site.
+The ESPLOST on the May 2026 ballot is a continuation - meaning NOT an increase - of the current ESPLOST that will include all the projects that are included on this site.
 The ESPLOST is completely separate from a community SPLOST for the city and county.

 Before ESPLOST initiatives, the school district issued bonds that were repaid from property tax revenues or used ad valorem tax revenues to fund capital improvements.
 Both put the burden on property owners and took years to pay off.